flutter/buildroot/tools/android/android_sdk_downloader/README.md

 # Android SDK Downloader

-This program assits with downloading the Android SDK and NDK artifacts. for Flutter engine development.
+This program assists with downloading the Android SDK and NDK artifacts. for Flutter engine development.

 ## Usage